danisztls/llmux/README.md

 Use the `--context <FILE PATH>` command line option (or `-c` as a short version) in order to provide the model an initial context (technically a *system* message for ChatGPT).
 For example:

-`python chatgpt.py --context notes.txt`
+`chatgpt-cli --context notes.txt`

 Both absolute and relative paths are accepted.
 Note that this option can be specified multiple times to give multiple files for context.
 Example:

-`python chatgpt.py --context notes-from-thursday.txt --context notes-from-friday.txt`
+`chatgpt-cli --context notes-from-thursday.txt --context notes-from-friday.txt`

 Typical use cases for this feature are: